Public Training Courses 2020

 Our public training courses are based on the latest policy, research and legislation, helping your team to stay abreast of current equality issues, meet best practice and improve the quality of care and support to your older LGBT+ clients and service users.

-Please note that "face-to-face" public training has been suspended until the autumn, due to the coronavirus.
-Check back for updates or email [email protected] for information.
+Please note that "face-to-face" public training has been suspended, due to the coronavirus.
 For details of our NEW webinar training events, read on...